 The acoustic properties of a scene are described using the impulse response (IR).
 The IR is computed at the listener's position, and represents the pressure signal arriving at the listener for a unit impulse signal emitted by the isotropic point source.
-Sound propagation in rooms can be modeled as a linear phenomenon [Kuttruff 1991], which implies that given an arbitrary anechoic sound signal emitted by the source, the signal received by the listener (taking into account propagation effects) can be obtained by convolving the anechoic signal with the impulse response.
+The IR is a linear transform, which implies that given an arbitrary anechoic sound signal emitted by the source, the signal received by the listener (taking into account propagation effects) can be obtained by convolving the anechoic signal with the impulse response.

 The propagation of sound in a medium is governed by the acoustic wave equation, a second-order partial differential equation [Svensson and Kristiansen 2002].
 Several methods exist that directly solve the wave equation using numerical methods [Ciskowski and Brebbia 1991; Lehtinen 2003] and accurately model sound propagation in a scene.
-However, despite recent advances [Raghuvanshi et al. 2008], these methods can take tens of minutes to compute the impulse responses and can be too slow for real-time applications.
+However, despite recent advances [Raghuvanshi et al. 2008], these methods can take many minutes to compute the impulse responses and can be too slow for practical applications.